danmolloy/fixer/README.md

 ## Accessibility

-The site is yet to be tested for accessibility, however it is being created with the aim of an inclusive experience for all users.
-The intention is to adhere to Web Content Accessibility Guidelines (WCAG) 2.0 conformance standards, levering tools such as Google Lighthouse, ESLint (including `eslint-plugin-jsx-a11y` extension) and Chrome DevTools.
+The site is continuously tested for accessibility with the aim of an inclusive experience for all users.
+It has been built adhere to Web Content Accessibility Guidelines (WCAG) 2.0 conformance standards, levering tools such as WebAIM WCAG checklist, Google Lighthouse, ESLint (including `eslint-plugin-jsx-a11y` extension) and Chrome DevTools.

 ## Credits